What are the storage methods in Android systems and the storage methods?

-Using this mode, other applications can also read and access the data.
+Using this model, other applications can also read and access the data.

 Allows other applications to edit Preference information if we use this mode.

-This mode will also be used to check preferences, even if Shared Preference has already been implemented.
+This mode will also check preferences, even if Shared Preference has already been implemented.

-Using this mode we will combine new preferences with old preferences.
+Using this model, we will combine new preferences with old preferences.

-In this part of the tutorial, our intention is to ask the user to enter his name and then press the Save button to save the user's entered information, and then after opening and closing the program again to be able to access the user's entered information.
+In this part of the tutorial, we intend to ask the user to enter his name and then press the Save button to save the user's entered information and then after opening and closing the program again to access the user's entered the information.
 Have.
-In other words, we ask users to enter their information and register it, and after opening and closing the program, the information they have entered will be registered so that they can finally access that information again.
+In other words, we ask users to enter their information and register it.
+After opening and closing the program, the information they have entered will be registered to finally access that information again.

 9- Complete the method related to the btnSave button.
 Like the following: